scrtlabs/SecretNetwork/docs/test-v1.9-upgrade-handler.md

 Apply the upgrade.

-Wait until you see `ERR CONSENSUS FAILURE!!! err="UPGRADE \"v1.9\" NEEDED at height` in BOTH of the logs, then run:
+Wait until you see `ERR CONSENSUS FAILURE!!! err="UPGRADE \"v1.9\" NEEDED at height` in BOTH of the logs, then, from the root directory of the project, run:

-Copy binaries from v1.9 chain to v1.8 chain.

 ```bash
 FEATURES="verify-validator-whitelist,light-client-validation,random" SGX_MODE=SW make build-linux